 "I believe it will be business as usual for them, and I will say in this city they're very welcome and do a very good job," he said.

 Police Lt.
-Dean Brown said there will be officers on the
+Dean Brown said there will be officers on the premises, which is typical.

 The Police Department has also not been made aware of any planned protests.